FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 3rd March 2022.md

 Ukraine should be congratulated for embracing people fleeing the conflict.
 He called on the

-local authority, members of the public, the Department of Housing and the Government to--- 2
+local authority, members of the public, the Department of Housing and the Government to
+---
+2

 help support those in need.
 He suggested the Council appoint a coordinator within the